Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I was dead flat wrong.

-And as soon as we uh since I am on the Intelligence Committee, and we as soon as we did our report on weapons of mass destruction, or before we completed it, I realized that I had just been living off this information, this false information, intelligence.
+And as soon as we, since I am on the Intelligence Committee, and as soon as we did our report on weapons of mass destruction or before we completed it, I realized that I had just been living off this information, this false information intelligence.

-Uh, we blasted the folks who created the intelligence, and I went down to the floor of the Senate and I said, Look, I'm wrong.
+And I went down to the floor of the Senate and I said, look, I'm wrong.

 I would never vote for a war, knowing what I know now.